Seiya Suzuki Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The Dodgers pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.

-- The Dodgers rank 14th in baseball in home runs allowed (21 total, 1.1 per game).
+- Dodgers pitchers combine to give up 26 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- The Dodgers are sending Urias (3-1) to the mound for his fifth start of the season.
-He is 3-1 with a 1.90 ERA and 26 strikeouts through 23 2/3 innings pitched.
+- The Dodgers are sending Kershaw (3-1) to make his fifth start of the season.
+He is 3-1 with a 2.52 ERA and 26 strikeouts in 25 2/3 innings pitched.

-- The lefty last pitched on Sunday against the Chicago Cubs, when he tossed 5 2/3 innings, allowing two earned runs while giving up eight hits.
+- His last time out was on Wednesday against the New York Mets, when the lefty tossed seven scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.